roonstott/farmers-market/README.md

     * App.js
       * Header.js – contains static site info
       * LocationControl.js – show customers which market they will be at on a given day
-        * DayButton.js – receives user input (click) to determine which location
         * Location.js –  display location details
       * ProduceControl.js – display what produce is available during which months
-        * MonthButton.js – recieves user input (click) to determine which produce
         * Produce.js – display produce avail

 ### Objectives (MVP)